 Prescribed fires will be implemented on the property, typically in either November or March.

-Hydrology repairs are likely to begin in winter 2019, with the main work happening in the summer or fall of 2020.
+Hydrology repairs are likely to begin in fall 2021.

 Water main installation is not likely to occur before 2021.